 7. Enjoy the journey

 Growing bonsai trees is more than an exercise in cultivation.
 It truly is a craft that can take decades to master.
 And it’s still a very new thing in cannabis.
-It’s probably unlikely that bonsai marijuana trees will become a thing for cannabis growers.
-It is more of an art form that can be done as a side project for those fascinated by bonsai, marijuana and cultivation in general.
+It’s probably unlikely that bonsai cannabis trees will become a thing for cannabis growers.
+It is more of an art form that can be done as a side project for those fascinated by bonsai, weed and cultivation in general.

-Hopefully, an attempt to grow cannabonsai will lead to a newfound appreciation and respect, both for marijuana and the art of bonsai trees.
+Hopefully, an attempt to grow cannabonsai will lead to a newfound appreciation and respect, both for weed and the art of bonsai trees.
 Have you tried this?
 Did you enjoy the process, or was it not for you?
 We’d love to hear your stories in the comments.